Close Menu

 Assess your financial goals

-Start by clarifying why you want to refinance.
+Start by clarifying your reasons for refinancing.
 Common goals include:

 1. Lowering monthly mortgage payments.